-Prompt investigation of gas leaks shall be made by each gas utility and such corrective action taken as is required by the facts and circumstances disclosed.
-A sufficient number of reliable portable devices for detecting the presence of combustible gas in the atmosphere shall be maintained as well as sufficient number of reliable devices which assure a substantially accurate knowledge at all times of the pressure existing in the system.
-Regulator stations shall be inspected for gas leaks with a combustible gas indicating device.
-These regulators shall be inspected at least once a year and repaired as necessary.
-Individual district regulators shall be inspected in such manner and with such frequency as may be necessary to maintain these regulators in condition to render safe and adequate service.
-A complete record shall be kept for two years of all such inspections, tests, conditions found and the corrective measures taken, in accordance with N.J.A.C.
-14:3-6.2, Plant and operating.
+(a) Prompt investigation of each reported or suspected gas leak shall be made by each gas utility and such corrective action taken as is required by the facts and circumstances.

+(b) Each gas utility shall maintain a sufficient number of reliable portable devices for detecting the presence of combustible gas in the atmosphere, as well as a sufficient number of reliable devices, which assure a substantially accurate knowledge, at all times, of the pressure in the system.

+(c) Each gas utility shall inspect and test all pressure limiting and regulating stations for proper function in accordance with Federal pipeline safety regulations, 49 CFR Part 192.
+These pressure regulating stations shall be inspected and maintained so as to ensure that the regulated entity can render safe and adequate service.

+(d) A complete record shall be kept by all gas utilities of all such inspections, tests, conditions found and the corrective measures taken, in accordance with 49 CFR Part 192 and N.J.A.C.
+14:3-6.2, Plant and operating, which shall be made available to Board staff upon request.

 Amended by R.1991 d.456, effective September 3, 1991.

 See: 23 N.J.R.
 944(a), 23 N.J.R.
 2652(a).

 Prompt inspection of leaks required.

+Amended by R.2007 d.63, effective February 20, 2007.

+See: 38 N.J.R.
+3245(a), 39 N.J.R.
+663(a).

+Rewrote the section.